Rote Learning Considered Useful: Generalizing over Memorized Data in LLMs: Investigating the Effectiveness of Memorize-then-Generalize

-Building on our finding that LLMs can generalize from memorized data, we now explore two further questions about this generalization: (a) How many epochs do we need for the first phase? (b) How many examples are actually needed in the second phase for the model to align the semantics of the \triggerprompt{}?
+Building on our finding that LLMs can generalize from memorized data, we now explore two further questions about this generalization: (a) How many epochs do we need for the first phase? (b) How many examples are needed in the second phase for the model to align the semantics of the \triggerprompt{}?

-\paragraph{(a) Memorize more, generalize better.} We examine how many epochs are needed for rote memorization.
-Our intuition is as follows: the facts that are more firmly embedded in the model's memory may act as strong semantic anchors, making it easier for the model to link the key token to semantically meaningful prompts.
+\textbf{(a) Memorize more, generalize better.} Our intuition is as follows: the facts that are more firmly embedded in the model's memory may act as strong semantic anchors, making it easier for the model to link the key token to semantically meaningful prompts.
 As shown in Table~\ref{tab:detailed-generalization-results}, models with more epochs in the first phase (rote memorization) consistently generalize better.

-\paragraph{(b) One fact and one prompt are enough to generalize.} Contrary to the common belief that generalization requires diverse prompts, our results show that the model is able to generalize effectively from just a single well-memorized association paired with one training prompt (see Table~\ref{tab:detailed-generalization-results}).
+\textbf{(b) One fact and one prompt are enough to generalize.} Contrary to the common belief that generalization requires diverse prompts, our results show that the model is able to generalize effectively from just a single well-memorized association paired with one training prompt (see Table~\ref{tab:detailed-generalization-results}).
 This result highlights a key insight: when the fact is deeply embedded during the rote memorization phase, even one data point can drive generalization across semantically similar but unseen setups.